Chicken Cacciatore

 Instructions

-• Season the flour with a pinch of salt and some black pepper, then dredge the chicken thighs in the flour to lightly coat them.
+• Season the flour with salt and pepper; dredge the chicken lightly.

-• Stir in the crushed tomatoes, chicken broth, rosemary, mushrooms, bell pepper, and capers.
-Bring the mixture to a simmer.
+• Add the tomatoes, broth, rosemary, mushrooms, bell pepper, and capers; bring to a simmer.

-• Return the chicken thighs to the skillet along with any juices.
-Cover the skillet and simmer on low heat for about 20 minutes, or until the chicken reaches an internal temperature of 165°F.
+• Return the chicken, cover, and simmer on low for 20 minutes, until 165°F.

 Notes